 9 – Sorrento

 Overlooking the bay of Naples, Sorrento is a favourite holiday destination.
+There are not shortage of fun things to do in Sorrento.
 Apart from the beautiful scenery, it also offers museums and characteristic markets.
 You can experience the heart and soul of Piazza Taso where you will find many restaurants or go to the Marina Grande to eat some seafood.
 Sorrento has many places to explore and its scenery is beautiful.
 Due to its proximity to Naples, you may want to take a day trip from Rome to Naples and include Sorrento in your itinerary.

 Day trips from Rome to Tuscany